When going to the beach, Huelva might not be the first place you think of in Andalucia, still being quite off the beaten path in southern Spain.

 El Rompido is a cute beach overlooking the colorful fishing boats and perfect for anyone based in the village of El Rompido.

 How to get there: From Punta Umbria it takes 20 minutes to drive the coast road to El Rompido.
-There, you can park at a big parking space above the village or find space in the small streets in the village.
+There, you can park in a big parking space above the village or find space in the small streets in the village.
 From the parking and down to the beach, it’s only a few minutes walk.
 There are also buses from Punta Umbria bus station.

 San Miguel beach

 - Parking nearby

 Nestled between El Rompido and Nuevo Portil you find the stunning San Miguel beach.Yet again a beach where you can find the amenities you need.
 Yet, if you want to get away from it all and bring your own food and drinks, you have the opportunity to walk a stretch on the beach.